Pink triangle: Symbols of LGBTQ+ liberation

-Taking a more militant tone, the AIDS Coalition To Unleash Power (ACT UP) was formed by six gay activists in New York City in 1987, and to draw attention to the disease's disproportionate impact on gay and m-spec men, and the apparent role of "genocidal" queer-antagonism in slowing progress on medical research, adopted an upward-pointing pink triangle on a black field along with the slogan "SILENCE = DEATH" as its logo.
+Taking a more militant tone, the AIDS Coalition to Unleash Power (ACT UP) was formed by six gay activists in New York City in 1987, and to draw attention to the disease's disproportionate impact on gay and bisexual men, and the apparent role of "genocidal" queer-antagonism in slowing progress on medical research, adopted an upward-pointing pink triangle on a black field along with the slogan "SILENCE = DEATH" as its logo.
 Some use the triangle in this orientation as a specific "reversal" of its usage by the Nazis.
-The Pink Panthers Movement in Denver, Colorado adopted a pink triangle with clawed panther print logo, adapted from the original Pink Panthers Patrol in New York City.
+The Pink Panthers Movement in Denver, Colorado, adopted a pink triangle with clawed panther print logo, adapted from the original Pink Panthers Patrol in New York City.

 In the 1990s, a pink triangle enclosed in a green circle came to be commonly used as a symbol identifying "safe spaces" for LGBTQ+ people at work or in school.

-The pink triangle served as the basis for the "biangles", a symbol of bisexual identity which consists of pink and blue triangles overlapping in a lavender or purple area.
-The pink and blue symbolize either homosexuality and attraction to people of other a/genders (which can still be queer desire) reflecting some bisexuals' and biromantics' attraction to both the same a/gender(s) and other a/genders.
+A pink Union Jack, with the blue triangles of the Union Jack changed to pink in reference to the pink triangle symbol, was created by a gay man, David Gwinnutt, to express his "pride in being gay and British."

 Use of the pink triangle symbol is not without criticism.
 In 1993, historian Klaus Müller argued that "the pink triangles of the concentration camps became an international symbol of gay and lesbian pride because so few of us are haunted by concrete memories of those who were forced to wear them."
+In March 2025, US president Donald Trump shared a link to The Washington Times, which showed the downward pointed pink triangle overlaid with a no symbol, in reference to Trump's anti-DEI policies.

 Memorials

 The symbol of the pink triangle has been included in numerous public monuments and memorials.
-In 1980 a jury chose the pink triangle design for the Homomonument in Amsterdam, to memorialize gay and m-spec men killed in the Holocaust (and also victims of anti-gay violence generally).
+In 1980 a jury chose the pink triangle design for the Homomonument in Amsterdam, to memorialize gay and bisexual men killed in the Holocaust (and also victims of anti-gay violence generally).
 In 1995, after a decade of campaigning for it, a pink triangle plaque was installed at the Dachau Memorial Museum to commemorate the suffering of gay men and lesbians.
 In 2015 a pink triangle was incorporated into Chicago's Legacy Walk.
 It is the basis of the design of the Gay and Lesbian Holocaust Memorial in Sydney.
 In 2001 it inspired both San Francisco's Pink Triangle Park in the Castro and the 1 acre Pink Triangle on Twin Peaks that is displayed every year during the Pride weekend.
 It is also the basis for LGBTQ+ memorials in Barcelona, Sitges, and Montevideo, and the burial component of the LGBTQ+ Pink Dolphin Monument in Galveston.